Associate the uppercase letter C and lowercase letter c with the /k/ sound in words such as cookies, candy, and caramel.

 - Set a timer for a short amount of time (less than 30 seconds).

-- Pass around a cookie, and each time a child gets it, have them say, “/k/, /k/, cookie starts with C.”
+- Each time a child gets the cookie, have him or her say, “/k/, /k/, cookie starts with C.”

-- Have the child who is holding the cookie when the timer goes off step out of the circle.
+- When the timer goes off, have the child who is holding the cookie step out of the circle.

 - Continue until only one child remains as the winner.